inobulles/libmkfs_msdos/README.md

 # Copyright stuff

-Copyright over the source is held by Robert Nordier, and is licensed under the BSD-2-Clause-FreeBSD license (SPDX identifier).
+Copyright over the source is held by Robert Nordier and the NetBSD Foundation.
-A copy of the license text may be found in the `LICENSE` file in the root directory.
+A copy of the license texts may be found in the `LICENSE` file in the root directory.